earthbound19/neoplasticism-generators-collection/mondrian-fogleman-hill-hall/_in_development/README.md

 Source: https://github.com/xnx/mondrian

 This repository is not synced with that.
+I have not yet gotten valid output from these--I suspect an older Python version than 3 is required.

 See http://scipython.com/blog/computer-generated-mondrian-art-1/ for more information.